webmasterkai/wayoffthegrid/docs/procedures/1-departure.md

 * Main sail stack pack unzipped and halyard attached to head of sail.
 * Disconnect line used to secure aft end of boom to toe rail.
 * If anchored, attach windlass remote on port fordeck.
+* Check that only one watertank valve is open.

 ## Personal Prep